Azure/azure-databricks-operator/README.md

 ## Introduction

 Azure Databricks operator contains two projects.
-This golang application is a Kubernetes controller that watches CRDs that defines a Databricks job (input, output, functions, transformers, etc) and Python Flask App that sends commands to Databricks.
+The golang application is a Kubernetes controller that watches CRDs that defines a Databricks job (input, output, functions, transformers, etc) and The Python Flask App sends commands to the Databricks.

 ![alt text](docs/images/azure-databricks-operator.jpg "high level architecture")